vectorgrp/vector-vscode-vcast/identifier_syntax_reference.md

         { "identifier": <identifier>, "value": <value> },
         ...
     ],
+    "input_references": [
+        { "identifier": <identifier>, "reference": <identifier> },
+        ...
+    ],
     "expected_values": [
         { "identifier": <identifier>, "value": <value> },
         ...
+    ],
+    "expected_references": [
+        { "identifier": <identifier>, "reference": <identifier> },
+        ...
     ]
 }

 ### Identifier and Value Syntax
-The following sections describe the syntax for specifying the `identifier` and `value` fields in the test case format. `unit` and `subprogram` refer to file names of C files (without extension) and function names in these files respectively.
+The following sections describe the syntax for specifying the `identifier` and `value` (or `reference`) fields in the test case format. `unit` and `subprogram` refer to file names of C files (without extension) and function names in these files respectively.
 Of course it is possible to include identifiers from different units and subprograms in the same test.

 #### Numeric Types
 - Assign the number directly.